Medina, New York: Religion

 Over the years Medina has been home to many different populations.
 St. John's Episcopal Church was the first church in Medina, consecrated in 1828.
 In the following decade, the First United Presbyterian, First Baptist, United Methodist, and St. Mary's Roman Catholic Churches were built.
 German immigrants started arriving in the 1880s and 1890s and built Trinity Evangelical Lutheran and St. Peter Evangelical Lutheran.

 At the turn of the century, the Polish community had grown so large that they built Sacred Heart of Jesus Christ Church in 1910.
 In 1930, the African American community built Glad Tidings Missionary Baptist Church.
 Grace Baptist Church, an offshoot from another local Baptist church in Shelby, was built next.

 More recently the Church of Jesus Christ of Latter-Day Saints, Fountain of Love, the Islamic Center, Calvary Tabernacle Assembly of God, Grace Covenant, Holiness Pentecostal, and Morning Star of God in Christ have opened.
 The Church of God Pentecostal purchased the former United Methodist Church in 2016.
 In 2017, the Akron Free Methodist Church leased the former Sacred Heart Catholic Church and began having services.
 Of the 15+ churches and religious institutions that have operated in Medina, 11 are still in the village.

 Medina is featured in Ripley's Believe It or Not for St. John's Episcopal Church, known as the "Church in the Middle of the Road".

 Government

 Local

 Medina is governed by a mayor and four trustees.
 Each position has a two-year term.
+Elections occur every year.
+On numerically even years, two trustees and the mayor are up for election.
+On numerically odd years, the other two trustees are up for election.